takahikof/STAG/README.md

 ```

 ## [Proposed] Efficient fine-tuning by STAG
-Depending on the script file you run, you can choose STAG-std or STAG-sl.
+Depending on the script file you run, you can choose STAG-std (standard size) or STAG-sl (slightly large size).
 ```
 # Point-MAE
 cd STAG/Point-MAE/